Amine-DevAI/Amine-DevAI/README.md

 ### 👋 Mohamed Amine Mammar El Hadj

-I got here the way most systems people do: by taking things apart until I understood them.
-A dead scale protocol, an orphaned medical device, a monolith that needed to become something reviewable — same instinct every time.
-Read the bytes.
-Find the pattern.
-Build the clean version.
+Systems and backend developer with a focus on low-level architecture, protocol-level work, and infrastructure that has to hold up under real constraints — hardware, compliance, and concurrency, not just a database and a REST endpoint.

 - 🎓 **B.S. in Computer Science** (Computer Systems) — University of Blida 1
 - 🎓 Currently pursuing an **M.S. in Artificial Intelligence** (Engineering of Smart Systems)
-- 🏭 Built and shipped an **industrial pharmaceutical waste-tracking system** for **Pfizer USP Alger**, ALCOA+ compliant, end to end — solo
+- 🏭 Designed and built an **industrial pharmaceutical waste-tracking system** for **Pfizer USP Alger**, ALCOA+ compliant, end to end, solo
-- 🔧 Off the clock, I reverse-engineer hardware protocols that companies have abandoned — [see below](#-the-project-im-proudest-of)
+- 🔧 Independent work in hardware protocol reverse-engineering — [details below](#-independent-work--ble-protocol-reverse-engineering)

 ---